nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/ojo_application/ojo_sample/README.md

 ## Sampling

-To sample the deduplicated dataset run:
+To sample the deduplicated dataset for both a random sample and an engineered 'green' sample based on keywords run:

 ```
 python dap_prinz_green_jobs/pipeline/ojo_application/ojo_sample/sample_ojo.py

 ```

 this will create a sample of the deduplicated OJO dataset and output all the OJO tables filtered by this sample.
 All outputs will go to the `s3://prinz-green-jobs/outputs/data/ojo_application/deduplicated_sample/` S3 folder.

 The main file of interest is `s3://prinz-green-jobs/outputs/data/ojo_application/deduplicated_sample/ojo_sample.csv` which contains the job advert descriptions, the location, date, and the job title.
+It also generates a file `s3://prinz-green-jobs/outputs/data/ojo_application/deduplicated_sample/green_ojo_sample.csv` which contains identical information to `ojo_sample.csv` but has been filtered to contain green keywords in the description text.